ShirazEXE/Financial-Analysis-Automation-Script/README.md

 # Financial-Analysis-Automation-Script
-Scrapes Annual Reports and Financial Statements of companies and calculates their Financial Ratios n order to assess their financial performance, health, and position.
+Scrapes Annual Reports and Financial Statements of companies and calculates their Financial Ratios in order to assess their financial performance, health, and position.